 Historically, TripIt had developed an over-reliance on using generic stock travel photos or just throwing in product screenshots.
 None of these brand elements did a very good job of communicating the value this product could provide to users in a tangible, engaging way.
 We needed to align on a new way to do that.

-To accomplish this, we saw an opportunity to utilize illustrations in our brand to accomplish these goals.
-Illustrations would provide us much more flexibility and creativity in how we visually communicate the benefits and functionality of complex technical product like TripIt.
-It allowed us to capture individual moments (receiving a flight alert, getting through security) as well as also be able to pull back and illustrate the complexity of a trip as a whole (all your travel plans, every stage of your trip).
+I led my team through multiple team brainstorms, aligning on what our current company goals were as well as discussing ways we could improve our branding to meet those goals.
+While working through those brainstorm meetings, we decided that moving away from our old product screenshots and towards a more pure illustrative branding would give us more flexibility and creativity in how we visually communicate the benefits and functionality of a complex technical product like TripIt.
+It allowed us to capture individual moments (receiving a flight alert, getting through security) as well as also be able to pull back and illustrate the complexity of organizing a trip as a whole (all your travel plans, every stage of your trip).

-In short, our new illustrative brand allowed us to make the technically complex simple, while also being more personable and better able to communicate the benefits of our product in a more authentic, clear way.
+By making this change, our new illustrative brand allowed us to make the technically complex simple, while also being more personable and better able to visually communicate the benefits of our product in a more authentic, clear way.

 With this example, I wanted a simple and creative way to show how TripIt can break through the chaos of organizing your travel plans and neatly organize them in one place.
-TripIt has much more to offer, but how we organize and simplify travel is an important first step.
+TripIt has much more to offer, but how we organize and simplify travel is an important first step in connecting with travelers.

 Stay One Step Ahead, From Planning to Landing